← All Conditions

 Slipped Rib Syndrome

 Slipped rib syndrome is commonly misdiagnosed for months or years.
 Below are the questions patients most frequently ask.
+See also the unexplained chest pain page →

 Why is slipped rib syndrome so often missed?

 Slipped rib syndrome often does not show up on standard imaging — X-ray, CT, MRI, and ultrasound are frequently normal.
 Without a thorough clinical examination including the hooking manoeuvre, the diagnosis is easily missed.
 Many patients receive investigations or treatment for gastrointestinal, musculoskeletal, or cardiac causes before the correct thoracic diagnosis is made.
-I have a specialist interest in this condition and diagnose it promptly.

 Is surgery the only treatment for slipped rib syndrome?